 Community health services cover a wide range of services and provide care for people from birth to the end of their life.
-Community health teams play a vital role is supporting people with complex health and care needs to live independently in their own home for as long as possible.
-Services also include health promotion services such as school nursing and health visiting services.
+Community health teams play a vital role in supporting people with complex health and care needs to live independently in their own home for as long as possible.
+Services also include health promotion services such as school health services and health visiting services.
 Many services involve partnership working across health and social care teams, made up of a wide variety of professionals including GPs, community nurses, allied health professionals, district nurses, mental health nurses, therapists and social care workers.

 Services are mainly delivered in people’s homes, (this includes care homes) but also in community hospitals, intermediate care facilities, clinics and schools.

 Community health services include:

 - Community paediatric clinics